web

 The claim process does not require an eligibility interview.

-You are strongly encouraged to submit your claim online.
+The fastest and easiest way to submit your claim is online.

 Mail your completed claim form to: